lchop/Cpp_guide/C++.md

 	Vector2 b = a; // a and b are 2 differents variables, we are copying. b.x = 2; // a will reamain the same, we are copying the value into b.
 	Vector2* a = new Vector2();
-	Vector2* b = a; // we are copying the ptr t b->x = 2; //will change a and b, because we are changing the value on the same memory address }
+	Vector2* b = a; // we are copying the ptr that have the same value. b++; // a will still be the same, we changed the b ptr. b->x = 2; //will change a and b, because we are changing the value on the same memory address }
 ~~~

  [TOC](#table_of_contents)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NDkyODAxMCwxNDUxMzYzMzcsLTEwMz
+eyJoaXN0b3J5IjpbLTQ1NzQxNzU3OCwxNDUxMzYzMzcsLTEwMz
 I2Mzg5MjIsLTE4MDI1NzQ2MTAsMjExMTUxODgzNCwtMjAxMjI3
 MDE0MiwtMTAxOTcxNTA5NywyMTA3MTkxMjE1LC01OTI5MjA1Mj
 AsLTE2NjI4MTc2MjIsLTEzMTA0OTM0MTEsMTY4MjMxMzMyOSwy